ximtech/salt-energy/README.md

 <img src="moskito-powerbank/assets/moskit_prereq.jpg" width="300" alt="moskito_prereq">

-The project contains `SolidWorks` source models and `stl` directory with all required models for 3D printing.
+The project contains source models in `solidworks` directory with all required models for 3D printing.
-All that needs to assembly a single device:
+Solidworks format `.SLDPRT` can be easily converted to `.stl` using online tools or using CAD plugins in slicer tool All that needs to assembly a single device:
 - 5x - Batteries (see `Specification`)
 - 1x - Power Bank PCB